Pumpkin Kale Enchiladas

 - 2 cups cubed raw pumpkin

 - 2 tablespoons ground cumin

 - canola (or other neutral oil) to coat

 For the Filling:

-- To make the sauce, remove stems from chiles, and add to a 2 quart saucepan with beer, garlic and bouillon.
-Cover with water, and allow to simmer for about one hour, then allow to cool.
-(This step can be done the night before - just transfer the mixture to an uncovered bowl in the refrigerator.)
+- Remove stems from chiles and add to a 2 quart saucepan with beer, garlic and bouillon.
+Cover with water and allow to simmer for about one hour, then allow to cool.

-- When cool, remove chiles and garlic from poaching liquid and puree in batches with the tomato sauce, adding back enough of the poaching liquid to form a thin sauce (about the consistency of teriyaki sauce).
+- Remove cooled chiles and garlic from poaching liquid and puree in batches with the tomato sauce, adding back enough of the poaching liquid to form a thin sauce (about the consistency of teriyaki sauce).
 You should end up with about seven cups of sauce.

-- To make the filling, Wash, stem and chop the kale, then combine with the cooled, roasted pumpkin, beans, and cumin seeds.
+- Wash, stem and chop the kale, then combine with the cooled, roasted pumpkin, beans, and cumin seeds.

-- To assemble and bake the enchiladas, Heat up enchilada sauce until it simmers, and place enough sauce in a 9x13 casserole dish to thinly coat the bottom.
+- Heat up enchilada sauce until it simmers, and place enough sauce in a 9x13 casserole dish to thinly coat the bottom.